-Walking through the house this morning, I heard a car “honk.”
-I didn’t know if it was on TV or a car going by.
+Walking through the house this morning, I heard the “honk” of a car.
+I didn’t know if the sound came from the TV or from a car going by.
 But it brought back some memories.
 Perhaps you can relate.

-We jumped in the car every Sunday – after church and a quick Sunday dinner – and took the long drive from our home on Quincy Grange Road in Butler Township to Grandpa and Grandma Nutt’s house on Grass Lake Road, northwest of Kinderhook.
-Daddy occasionally honked the horn when we arrived.
-There, we spent the afternoon – oh, the stories I could tell would fill a small book.
-But for now, I’ll only share the memories of the long drive.
-After hours of visiting and investigating the old barns, buildings, and garden areas with my brother and cousins, we once again hopped in the car and drove the long route back to Butler Township, to the even narrower graveled Bidwell Road to Grandpa and Grandma Locke’s house, where Daddy “tooted” the horn a bit louder, drawing our Locke cousins out from their places of play around the yard and out buildings.
-We spent the remainder of daylight with our Locke cousins, playing outside until the familiar whistle of the theme song of “Lassie” drew us into the living room.
+On Sundays, after church and a quick Sunday dinner, we all piled in the car for the long drive from our home on Quincy Grange Road in Butler Township to Grandpa and Grandma Nutt’s house on Grass Lake Road, northwest of Kinderhook.
+Daddy occasionally “honked” the horn when we arrived.
+There, we spent the afternoon.
+(Oh, the stories I could tell would fill a small book.)
+After hours of visiting and investigating the old barns, sheds, empty silo, and garden areas with my brother and cousins, we once again hopped in the car and drove the long route back to Butler Township, turning onto the even narrower graveled Bidwell Road to Grandpa and Grandma Locke’s house.
+Daddy “tooted” the horn a bit louder here, drawing our Locke cousins out from their places of play around the yard and out buildings.
+The grownups sat around the kitchen table, while we kids spent every remainder of daylight playing outside until the familiar whistle of the theme song of “Lassie” drew us into the living room.

-My childhood travels to and from our graveled Quincy Grange Road residence centered around a vehicle, filled with a family of five, a bushel of love, and touting a horn that spoke a friendly “hello” to all.
+Yes, my childhood travels to and from our graveled Quincy Grange Road residence always centered around a vehicle, filled with a family of five, a bushel of love, and a car horn that spoke a friendly “hello” to all.
 Occasionally today, I hear it – if only in my memories.